-Length-frequency distributions observed in this study provide snapshots of the size structure of the species.
-Length frequency distribution showed that small size fish were the most abundant in the catches.
-The 12.8cm TL size group was numerically dominant, followed by 10.8 cm, and constituted 53.86% of the total population.
-The growth parameters in this study were estimated using the length frequency data in ELEFAN 1 software, revealing the following result: asymptotic length (L ${\infty}$ ) as 36.54cm, growth curvature (K) as 0.61 per year, growth performance index as 2.91, and t0 (per year) as -0.55.
-The growth rate (k) of 0.61 year-1 from the current study signifies that M. sebae exhibited a fast growth rate, evinced by the low longevity of 4.37 years.
+Length frequency distribution showed that smallsize fish were the most abundant in the catches.
+The 12.8 cm TL size group was numerically dominant, followed by 10.8 cm, and constituted 53.86% of the total population.
+The growth parameters in this study were as follows: asymptotic length $(L{\infty}) = 36.54$ cm, growth curvature (K) = 0.61 per year, growth performance index = 2.91, and t_0 (per year) = -0.55.
+The growth rate (k) of 0.61 year-1 signifies that M. sebae exhibited a fast growth rate, evinced by the low longevity of 4.37 years.
 The growth coefficient (K) of M. sebae was high (2.91).
 The greater of these values indicates that the fish growth rate to achieve the maximum size is faster.

-The total mortality (Z), natural mortality (M/year), fishing mortality (F), and exploitation rate (E) of M. sebae were found to be 1.87, 1.23, 0.64, and 0.34 respectively.
-Natural mortality of fishes becomes much heavier in an unexploited population than in an exploited one.
-However, since value for natural mortality (1.23) exceeded fishing mortality (0.64), the stock is not over- exploited.
-According to (Macer 1977) the consistency of the estimated natural mortality rates (M) was ascertained using the M/K ratio, which has been reported to be within the range of 1.12 and 2.5 for most fishes.
+Figure 8.
+Relative yield per recruit (Y'/R) and biomass per recruit (B'/R) analyses of Monodactylus sebae in the New Calabar River, mortality (1.23) exceeded fishing mortality (0.64), the stock is not over-exploited.
+According to Macer (1977), the consistency of the estimated natural mortality rates (M) was ascertained using the M/K ratio, which has been reported to be 1.12-2.5 for most fishes.
 The M/K ratio in this study was 2.02 which was within the normal range.
-Exploitation rate allows for determining whether a stock is overfished or not based on the assumption that the optimal value of E is 0.5 (Gulland 1971; Pauly 1983).
-Based on the exploitation rate (E) of M. sebae in this study (0.34), it clear that the stock is currently underexploited.
+The exploitation rate allows for determining whether a stock is overfished or not based on the assumption that the optimal value of E is 0.5 (Gulland, 1971; Pauly, 1983).
+Based on the exploitation rate (E) of M. sebae in this study (0.34), it is clear that the stock is currently underexploited.